Information about the council's housing and homelessness strategy, the role of the housing strategy team and fuel poverty.

 Home Energy Conservation Act (HECA) Report - 2017 (pdf 214kb opens in new window)

 The council is part of the York, North Yorkshire and East Riding Local Enterprise Partnership (LEP) area.
 The housing strategy sets the strategic priorities for housing growth and delivery from 2015 to 2021 in the LEP area.
 The York, North Yorkshire and East Riding Housing Board will be responsible for the implementation and delivery of the strategy, a copy of which can be found below:

 York, North Yorkshire and East Riding Housing Strategy 2015-21 (2mb opens in new window)

-The strategy ensures that the best use is made of existing housing stock reducing its risk of falling into decline and causing blight on local communities.
-By encouraging the reuse of empty homes the council can reduce the pressure on greenfield development whilst delivering much needed homes.
+The strategy ensures that the best use is made of existing housing stock reducing its risk of falling into decline and causing a blight on local communities.
+By encouraging the reuse of empty homes the council can reduce the pressure on greenfield development whilst delivering much-needed homes.